-- Be familiar with this safeguarding policy and implement this consistently in the course of their work with children and young people - Undertake referrals of child protection concern to Children's Services in the absence of the designated safeguarding officer - Be subject to Safer Recruitment processes and checks, whether they are new staff, supply staff, contractors, volunteers etc. - Be involved in the implementation of individual education programmes, early help assessments and plans, child in need plans and interagency child protection plans;
+- Be familiar with this safeguarding policy and implement this consistently in the course of their work with children and young people - Be aware of the role and identity of the designated safeguarding leads and deputies for the school - Undertake referrals of child protection concerns to Children's Services in the absence of the designated safeguarding officer and be aware of the statutory assessments under Section 17 and Section 47 of the Children Act 1989 that they may contribute to - Be subject to Safer Recruitment processes and checks, whether they are new staff, supply staff, contractors, volunteers etc. - Be involved in the implementation of individual education programmes, early help assessments and plans, child in need plans and interagency child protection plans; - Be alert to signs and indicators of safeguarding concerns and possible abuse

-- Be alert to signs and indicators of safeguarding concerns and possible abuse - Record concerns and give the record to the Designated Safeguarding Lead, Sharon Flowers; and Cath Legg (Petra Sutton in their absence) - Recognise and respond to concerns about the behaviour of staff, students and volunteers which indicates they may pose a risk of harm to children following interagency procedures agreed by the LSCB: - Deal with a disclosure of abuse from a child in line with the guidance in Appendix Two - All staff will receive single agency foundation training at the point of induction.
+- Record concerns and give the record to the Designated Safeguarding Lead, Sharon Flowers and Cath Legg (Petra Sutton in their absence) - Recognise and respond to concerns about the behaviour of staff, students and volunteers which indicates they may pose a risk of harm to children following interagency procedures agreed by the LSCB; - Deal with a disclosure of abuse from a child in line with the guidance in Appendix Two - All staff will receive single agency foundation training at the point of induction.
 This will be regularly updated at a minimum of three year intervals.
 The designated Safeguarding lead together with named deputies will undertake additional higher level training in order to ensure they have appropriate knowledge and skills to undertake the role and will utilise these training opportunities available from the LSCB and other organisations as agreed by the Governing Body.
 This training will be regularly updated at a minimum of two year intervals. - In addition to the above, all staff will receive annual safeguarding updates which may include Elearning, circulation of information and guidance internally, staff meetings, inset training.
 The subject / topics for training and updates will take into consideration LSCB priorities, local context, needs of our pupils and identified training needs of staff.